cnr-isti-vclab/vclib/README.md

 [![Core - Build and run Tests](https://github.com/cnr-isti-vclab/vclib/actions/workflows/Core_BuildAndRunTests.yml/badge.svg)](https://github.com/cnr-isti-vclab/vclib/actions/workflows/Core_BuildAndRunTests.yml) [![External - Build and run Tests](https://github.com/cnr-isti-vclab/vclib/actions/workflows/External_BuildAndRunTests.yml/badge.svg)](https://github.com/cnr-isti-vclab/vclib/actions/workflows/External_BuildAndRunTests.yml) [![Render - Build and run Tests](https://github.com/cnr-isti-vclab/vclib/actions/workflows/Render_BuildAndRunTests.yml/badge.svg)](https://github.com/cnr-isti-vclab/vclib/actions/workflows/Render_BuildAndRunTests.yml)

 The Visual Computing Library is a C++20 and python modern, multi-platform Mesh and Geometry Processing library.
-It provides a set of of functionalities for low level and high level mesh processing, rendering and visualization, and it is designed to be easily extensible customizable, and easily integrable in other projects.
+It provides a set of of functionalities for mesh processing, rendering and visualization, and it is designed to be easily extensible customizable, and easily integrable in other projects.

 All the modules can be found in the [vclib](https://github.com/cnr-isti-vclab/vclib/tree/main/vclib) directory inside the root of the repository.
 They are written in C++20, and can be built with CMake.
 The python side of the library is then generated using [pybind11](https://pybind11.readthedocs.io/en/stable/).